 Requires prior authorization (approval in advance) to be covered.
 The plan covers unlimited days per benefit period for inpatient hospital care and up to 100 days per benefit period for skilled nursing facility (SNF) care.
 If your inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 Also, once you have reached the 100 days per benefit period for SNF care, the plan will no longer cover your stay in the SNF.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the (SNF).
-Covered services include, but are not limited to:
+However, in some cases, we will cover certain services you receive while you are in the hospital or the SNF.

-listed will continue to be covered at the cost-sharing amounts shown in the Medical Benefits Chart for the specific service.
+The Medicare-covered services listed will continue to be covered at the cost-sharing amounts shown in the Medical Benefits Chart for the specific service.